FreeFem/FreeFem-doc/docs/models/TransmissionProblem.md

 where $\mu=\mu_1\chi_1+\mu_2\chi_2+\mu_3\chi_3$.
 Here we notice that $\mu$ become the discontinuous function.

-With dissipation, and at the thermal equilibrium, the temperature equation is:

-$\codered$ missing in the originial doc!

 This example explains the definition and manipulation of _region_, i.e. sub-domains of the whole domain.
 Consider this L-shaped domain with 3 diagonals as internal boundaries, defining 4 sub-domains:

 ```freefem